NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/committee/immigration-reform-task-force)

 **Description:**
 Counties are often the first to feel the local impact of federal immigration policies.
 This program offers tools, information, and opportunities for counties to respond effectively to immigration-related challenges and responsibilities.
-Topics include service provision, legal obligations, and policy advocacy at the federal level.
+Topics include service provision, legal obligations and policy advocacy at the federal level.

 ---